ifd3f/astrid.tech/pages/cis-people.md

 - "if you wish to see 20/20 unassisted then why don't you just wait until you die and reincarnate as a fully-sighted person?"
 - "i have blurry vision and i just deal with it lol"
+- "ugh, i can accept nearsighted and farsighted people, but 'astigmatism'? you're just inventing new diagnoses to explain why you need your little 'accomodations'"

-## Provided by others
+## Contributed by others

-- "All your friends wear glasses too.
+- 0x10f at tech.lgbt: "All your friends wear glasses too.
 Must be peer pressure."
-- "Autistic people are more likely to identify as nearsighted, so they must be denied glasses."
+- 0x10f at tech.lgbt: "Autistic people are more likely to identify as nearsighted, so they must be denied glasses."
-- "What if you regret lasering your eyes?"[^surgery-regret]
+- sabik at rants.au: "What if you regret lasering your eyes?"[^surgery-regret]
-- "By being nearsighted, you are limiting my personal freedom to not be nearsighted!"
+- fabi at blahaj.zone: "By being nearsighted, you are limiting my personal freedom to not be nearsighted!"
-- "Do I have to wear glasses now as well?"
+- fabi at blahaj.zone: "Do I have to wear glasses now as well?"
+- aemstuz at pol.social: "you're just wearing glasses because it's trendy to wear them! this has consequences on your eyes!"
-- "stop telling kids some eyes are different and need additional support above the «[x] has eyes»"
+- dym at dym.sh: "stop telling kids some eyes are different and need additional support above the «[x] has eyes»"
-- "i dont need your bad eyes in my gene pool"
+- dym at dym.sh: "i dont need your bad eyes in my gene pool"
-- "if your eyes not perfect, do you even need them? way too much hassle to deal with imperfection"
+- dym at dym.sh: "if your eyes not perfect, do you even need them? way too much hassle to deal with imperfection"
-- "yeah, my grandma had bad eyes and instead of complaining she always inviting other grandmas to her bookclub to just read to each other aloud — and sometimes they didnt even need books!"
+- dym at dym.sh: "yeah, my grandma had bad eyes and instead of complaining she always inviting other grandmas to her bookclub to just read to each other aloud — and sometimes they didnt even need books!"
-- "just squint! lots of people have blurry vision, and you don't see them wearing glasses."
+- transbutterflyqueen at woem.men: "just squint! lots of people have blurry vision, and you don't see them wearing glasses."

 [^surgery-regret]:
     LASIK regret is 4.6% (N = 2198),[^cite-lasik] and trans surgery regret is 1%